Higher order monotonicity and submodularity of influence in social networks: from local to global: From locally to globally

-Throughout this paper, we ues lower cases ($f$, $g$, $h$) to denote set functions and use upper cases ($F$, $G$, $H$) to denote continuous functions.
+Throughout this paper, we use lower cases ($f$, $g$, $h$) to denote set functions and use upper cases ($F$, $G$, $H$) to denote continuous functions.
 For the sake of convenience, we also define the \adk property of continuous functions.